 Moll Dyer was a real person.
 She and her two brothers were indentured servants from Devon, England, who settled first in the West Indies moving later to Maryland.
 The Dyer family line can be traced in St Mary's County down to today.

-The rock, which was moved in 1972 to the Old Jail from where it was found by newspaperman Phillip Lovein the woods near Moll Dyer Road, has gradually eroded over the years.
-In order to preserve it for future generations, the Historical Society, along with the Commissioners Town of Leonardtown and St. Mary’s County Commissioners, felt it best to relocate it.
+The rock, which was moved in 1972 to the Old Jail from where it was found by newspaperman Phillip Love in woods near Moll Dyer Road, has gradually eroded over the years.
+In order to preserve it for future generations, the Historical Society, along with the Commissioners Town of Leonardtown and St. Mary’s County Commissioners, relocated it to Tudor Hall in 2021.

 You can learn more about Moll Dyer's legend from Lynn Buonviri's book "The Legend of Molly Dyer and Other Witch Tales of Southern Maryland" on sale at the Historical Society Bookstore.